Editor’s Note: This post was originally published in October 2020. Updated May 2021.

 Here are the basic rules:

-Experts warn that the risks of at-home microblading are numerous, from uneven, unattractive results, to serious health hazards and permanent skin damage.
+Experts warn that the risks of DIY microblading are numerous, from uneven, unattractive results, to serious health hazards and permanent skin damage.

 A PMU salon is a sterile environment and artists go through special training on sanitizing their equipment and not contaminating it throughout the procedure.

-Dipping the needle into ethanol is not enough sanitization – the pigment must not come in contact with any other surface except the skin, which too must be properly cleaned beforehand.
+Dipping the needle and the tool into ethanol is not enough sanitization, and it’s highly unlikely you have an autoclave just lying around.
+The pigment must not come in contact with any other surface on its way from the holder except the skin, which too must be properly cleaned beforehand.

 Your home, no matter how clean it may be, is not sterile, and is thus not an appropriate environment to open up the skin.
 The risk of infection in such an environment is extremely high.